 RS(T) report and two-digit number of the YEAR OF OPERATOR'S FIRST EVER OFFICIAL AMATEUR RADIO LICENCE irrespective from which station operation takes place or which Call Sign is used in the contest.

 - i.e. 59(9) 82 means that first ever official amateur radio licence was issued in 1982

 - SWL licence also counts as official amateur radio licence

-- there is no exception regarding Special Event Call Signs etc., exactly the same rules apply as written above, operator’s first ever official licence counts as valid exchange
+- there is no exception regarding Special Event or Contest calls, exactly the same rules apply as written above, operator’s first ever official licence counts as valid exchange

 - please contact the organizer before the contest if you are unsure or in doubt about the correct contest exchange